 I am currently based in the San Francisco Bay Area, though I still regularly travel to Japan, where I lived for 18 months from 2015-16.
 I love road biking, spending time with my 2 young sons and my husband, connecting with people and exploring new places!

 Living, studying and working around the world, including the U.S., Spain, the U.K., Australia and Japan, has given me a global perspective about leadership, Lean and life and I enjoy sharing what I am learning with you here.

 I started this blog in January 2015 when my family moved to Japan for 18 months.
 I wanted to use this unique opportunity to not only learn as much as possible about Lean, leadership, and Japanese culture, but also to share it with a broader community.

 I love writing and connecting with you and others around the world.
 Writing this blog has become an important part of my practice as it is a great forcing function to slow down and reflect.
 It’s a habit that I haven’t given up since moving back to the United States in June 2016.

-My approach to consulting, coaching and leadership
+My approach to coaching and consulting

 - Coaching for Improvement: not just Lean, Toyota, or Silicon Valley methods….just good leadership

 - Coaching for Improvement: Using A3 Thinking For Personal Development (Part 1 – Overview from Lean Coaching Summit)

 - Coaching for Improvement: Using A3 thinking for personal development – Part 2 – Getting started on the left side

 - Coaching for Improvement: Using A3 thinking for personal development – Part 3 – Moving to the “Right Side and Action